ealfcast/multi-agent/README.md

 3. What are the tradeoffs between 15-year and 30-year mortgages?
 4. What other documents are needed to complete my new mortgage application?

-The workshop is packaged as a set of notebooks:
+The solution evaluation comprises a set of notebooks:

 - **01_create_agents_and_kbs:** creates the agents and knowledge bases and does simple validation of them in isolation.
 - **02_supervisor_agent:** creates a supervisor agent that knows about the individual agents